Elon-Chan/Alpha-Bet/README.md

 Under ./strategy/dash_apps contain the core application of strategy analyzer created by Django_Dash

+Under ./stock_floor forms.py, models.py, urls.py, views.py contain our own code on partial routing of this version of the website as well as the design for user forms and database model.

+Under ./stock_floor/templates/stock_floor, all the .html files contain our own code for frontend.

 To run the code, you may create a virtual environment using conda and install all the library from the environment.yml, then simply type

     python managy.py runserver

----

----

-To view the initial code of Frontend and Stock Floor, please visit branch *dicky*

-Under ./stock_floor forms.py, models.py, urls.py, views.py contain our own code on partial routing of this version of the website as well as the design for user forms and database model.

-Under ./stock_floor/templates/stock_floor, all the .html files contain our own code for frontend.

-To run the code, you may create a virtual environment using conda and install all the library from the requirements.txt, then type the same command as above

 ---